2025 Solar Incentives Guide for Beavercreek, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+The ITC can be applied to solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
 This credit can apply towards a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original amount you could claim was 30% of the total cost, although the amount you can claim may range between 26-30%.
-There is no maximum amount you can claim.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+There is no maximum claim amount.

 Your local Beavercreek solar panel installer can provide you with more information about the ITC and how it applies to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Beavercreek solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.
+The best way to learn more about how the new Clean Energy Credit will apply to you is to get in touch with your local Beavercreek solar panel company.

 State & Local Solar Incentives